 Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy (CADASIL)

-CADASIL is a neurological condition characterized by a personal and/or family history of migraines, stroke-like episodes before the age of 60, cognitive and behavioral disturbances, and dementia.
+CADASIL is a genetic neurological disorder characterized by a personal and/or family history of migraines, stroke-like episodes before the age of 60, cognitive and behavioral disturbances, and dementia.
 The gene involved in CADASIL is called NOTCH3.
 Approximately 90 percent of individuals with CADASIL will have an identifiable genetic alteration in the NOTCH3 gene and genetic testing is available for individuals with a personal and/or family history of CADASIL.

 At the NorthShore Neurological Institute we are continually seeking in